 We could have been frustrated and upset, but instead, we chalked up the detour to part of the adventure.
 We gained time to bum around the northern Las Vegas area, taking a Lyft to a nearby restaurant for dinner.
 The beautiful thing about our new lifestyle is we don’t have to be anywhere at any certain time.
 So, we’ll just arrive in Oregon a day later than anticipated.
 No big deal.
 The important thing is we still have our home and each other, and Gulliver has new shoes. |

-AuthorThis is the travel blog of Bob and Lana Gates and our truck, Gulliver, and fifth wheel, Tagalong.
-We live on the road full time, enjoying all the adventures that come our way.
-Archives
+AuthorThis is the travel blog of full-time RVers Bob and Lana Gates and our truck, Gulliver, and fifth wheel, Tagalong.
+Categories

 All